How to Clone a project from GitLab using Eclipse

 HOME

-This tutorial explains the process to run the Rest API Tests in GitLab pipeline.
+This tutorial explains the process to run the Rest API Tests in the GitLab pipeline.
 This is a significant step towards achieving CI/CD.
-Ideally, the tests need to run after any change (minor/major) before merging the change to master branch.
+Ideally, the tests need to run after any change (minor/major) before merging the change to the master branch.
 Suppose there are 100 changes in a day, and any QA won’t want to start the tests manually 100 times in a day.
-So, now adding tests to GitLab pipeline comes to the picture.
+So, now adding tests to the GitLab pipeline comes into the picture.
 We can add a test stage to the pipeline and the tests will run automatically when the pipeline run, or we can schedule the tests to run automatically every hour or day using GitLab pipeline.

 1. Rest Assured – 4.3.3